rpatterson/prunerr/README.rst

       ``download-clients/*/max-download-bandwidth`` and
       ``download-clients/*/min-download-time-margin``

    #.
-If there's sufficient disk space, remove any bandwidth limits set previously and
+If there's insufficient disk space, delete the item.
-      continue to the next operation if any.

-   #.
-Otherwise, delete the item.

-   If there's still not enough disk space after going through all the groups, then stop downloading by setting the download bandwidth limit to ``0``.
-IOW, keep seeding, but no more downloading until a future ``$ prunerr free-space`` run is able to free sufficient space.

    For the orphans group, delete smaller items first to minimize the amount of re-downloading needed should the user notice and correct any issues resulting in the